SwiftERM Hyper-personalisation for ecommerce email marketing

 • Optimise value by building value stories that establish clear links between D&A initiatives, the organisation’s mission-critical priorities, and the stakeholder business outcomes and value they create.
 The value story should include outcome drive metrics to link technical outcomes to business outcomes and should identify when adjustment is needed.

-• Identify how data and analytics improves specific processes, activities and decisions is a critical piece of identifying stakeholder business outcomes.
+• Identify how data and analytics improve specific processes, activities and decisions is a critical piece of identifying stakeholder business outcomes.

 • Maximize the business value of your D&A investment by exploiting value stream analysis to connect related decisions to maximize decision impact and minimize unintended consequences.